Kora flitted from barbarian to barbarian, giving each one a firm hug. “My brothers! It is good to see you!”

-Kora swore and pointed her blade at four dino-riders.
+Kora pointed at four dino-riders.
 “You, you, you, you!”
-She swung her sword back at the super-weapon.
+She swung her sword at the super-weapon.
 “Raptor spit!
 NOW!”

-The raptors snapped their heads in twitchy jerks and let fly with purple saliva.
-Just as the cannon lit with backblast, it was clogged in a wad of enchanted goo.
+The raptors snapped forward in twitchy jerks and let fly with purple saliva.
+As the barrel of the cannon lit with backblast, it was clogged by a wad of enchanted goo.
 Kora had time to whisper a prayer before—

-—the launcher exploded in a spectacular burst of flame and smoke.
-Her quick thinking had paid off; instead of shooting its deadly payload, the rocket had detonated in its cradle.
+—the launcher exploded in a spectacular burst of smoke and flame.
+Instead of shooting its deadly payload, the rocket detonated inside its cradle.

-Kora leaned right. decapitating a laser-toting commando with a heavy swipe.
-A few more minutes of dino-riding asskicking, and she saw they’d won.
-They’d immobilized the cops and destroyed the robots.
-Wodec had brought the choppers low with some world-class telekinesis.
+Kora resumed her charge, decapitating a commando with a heavy swipe.
+A few more minutes of dino-riding asskicking, and she saw they’d won—they’d immobilized the cops and destroyed the robots.
+Wodec, meanwhile, had brought down the choppers with his world-class telekinesis.
 Once the pilots had fled the craft, he crumpled them into metal twists.

 “Circle up!”
-Kora lifted her sword high into the sky.
+Kora lifted her sword high overhead.
 Crackling fires cast red-tinged shadows across her face.
-Barbarians drew inward.
-Kora strode back and forth on her mount, eyeing them all with a steady, fierce gaze.
+As the Indashi drew closer, Kora strode back and forth atop her mount, eyeing them all with a steady gaze.

 “Fine work, brothers!
 DAMN fine work!
 Akanax smiles, and so do I!”